apache/shenyu-website/content/en/projects/soul/http-proxy/index.md

       }
     ```

 * Kick off your project with your interface, which is integrated with soul gateway.

 ## Configure soul gateway as an Http proxy（other framework）

 * first of all, enable the divide plugin in `soul-admin`, then add selector and rule which will filter the request.
 * if you don't know how to configure, pls refer to [selector guide](../selector-and-rule).
 * you can also develop your cutomized http-client，refer to [multi-language Http client development](../developer-soul-client)。

 ## User request

 * Send the request as before, only two points need to notice.

-* firstly，the domain name that requested before in your service, now need to replace with gateway's domain name.
+* Firstly，the domain name that requested before in your service, now need to replace with gateway's domain name.

-* secondly，soul gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `soul-admin`, if your familiar with it.
+* Secondly，soul gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `soul-admin`, if your familiar with it.

 ```yaml